Washington (state): Areas of concentration

-While the population of African Americans in the Pacific Northwest is relatively scarce overall, they are mostly concentrated in the South End and Central District areas of Seattle, and in inner Tacoma.
-The black community of Seattle consisted of one individual in 1858, Manuel Lopes, and grew to a population of 406 by 1900.
+African Americans in the Pacific Northwest are underrepresented relative to the U.S.'s total population.
+Washington's Black population is concentrated in the South End and Central District areas of Seattle, and in inner Tacoma.
+The Black community of Seattle consisted of one individual in 1858, Manuel Lopes, and grew to a population of 406 by 1900.
 It developed substantially during and after World War II when wartime industries and the U.S. Armed Forces employed and recruited tens of thousands of African Americans from the Southeastern United States.
 They moved west in the second wave of the Great Migration, leaving a high influence on West Coast rock music and R&B and soul in the 1960s, including Seattle native Jimi Hendrix, a pioneer in hard rock, who was of African-American and alleged Cherokee descent.

 Native Americans lived on Indian reservations or jurisdiction lands such as the Colville Indian Reservation (including several Interior Salish tribes, Makah, Muckleshoot Indian Reservation, Quinault, Spokane Indian Reservation, and Yakama Indian Reservation.
-The westernmost and Pacific coasts have primarily American Indian communities, such as the Chinook, Lummi, and SCoast alish.
+The westernmost and Pacific coasts have primarily American Indian communities, such as the Chinook, Lummi, and Coast Salish.
 Urban Indian communities formed by the U.S. Bureau of Indian Affairs relocation programs in Seattle since the end of World War II brought a variety of Native American peoples to this diverse metropolis.
 The city was named for Chief Seattle in the very early 1850s when European Americans settled the sound.